How old are you?

 What would you tell someone who is nervous to try CrossFit?

 Just show up.
 Almost all of us were in your shoes at one point, so we can empathize.
 It won’t be easy.
 Starting out, I remember looking at one WOD before going in and just had to laugh.
 Of the three movements that were part of the workout, I couldn’t do any of them.
-But, I showed up. the coaches went through all of ways to scale the workout before we got into it, and it was a non-issue.
+But, I showed up.
+But, I showed up.
+The coaches made sure to go through every way to scale the workout before we got into it, and it was a non-issue.